godaddy/asherah/languages/csharp/AppEncryption/README.md

 If metrics are left disabled, we simply create and use an `IMetrics`instance whose [Enabled flag](https://www.app-metrics.io/getting-started/fundamentals/configuration/) is disabled.

-To enable metrics generation, simply pass in an existing `IMetrics` instance to the final optional builder step when creation an `AppEncryptionSessionFactory`.
+To enable metrics generation, simply pass in an existing `IMetrics` instance to the final optional builder step when creating a `SessionFactory`.

 The following metrics are available:
 - *ael.drr.decrypt:* Total time spent on all operations that were needed to decrypt.